Scientific Name

 How to Grow and Care

 If you can grow cacti and succulents successfully, you can likely grow the Echinopsis species without too much trouble.
-Like many cacti, they prefer a drying period between waterings, even to the point where they slightly wilt.
+Like many cacti, they prefer a drying period between waterings, even when slightly wilt.
 When you water, however, you should water deeply.
 The plant will noticeably plump up.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, ensure fertilizer during the growing season for the best results.

-Echinopsis can be easily rooted from offsets, which tend to cluster around the mother plant's base.
+Echinopsis can be easily rooted from offsets, which cluster around the mother plant's base.
 Cut offsets close to the stem, at the narrowest possible place.
 When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
 After a few days to a few weeks, depending on the size, the cut surface should have dried out and formed a callous or slightly rough opening.
 Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.

 See more at How to Grow and Care for Echinopsis.